aotakeda/browser-relay/README.md

 - `PORT` - Server port (default: 8765)
 - `MCP_MODE` - Set to "true" to enable MCP server mode
-- `CONSOLE_RELAY_ALLOWED_DOMAINS` - Comma-separated list of domains to capture logs from (if not set, captures from all domains)
+- `ALLOWED_DOMAINS` - Comma-separated list of domains to capture from (if not set, captures from all domains)
+- `LOG_CONSOLE_MESSAGES` - Set to "false" to disable console message logging to server output (default: true)
+- `LOG_NETWORK_REQUESTS` - Set to "false" to disable network request logging to server output (default: true)

+**Note:** You must restart the server after changing environment variables for changes to take effect.

 ### Example Environment Configuration